 Item Uncertainties Effect if actual results differ from assumptions Direct Lending - Permira Credit Solutions & LCIV Private Debt Private Debt Investments are valued on a quarterly basis and in accordance with International Private Equity and Venture Capital valuation guidelines.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation. financial statements are £75,225k.
-There is a risk that this investment may be under or Item Uncertainties Effect if actual results differ from assumptions Pooled Property - AEW UK & UBS Property Pooled property assets are valued independently for the respective managers with a lot of subjective and unobservable inputs that may be affected by prevalent socio-economic issues.
-The underlying assets do not have the luxury of an open market transactional data like Equities and does result in valuation varying by wide degrees.
-The Assets Value as at 31 March 2022 were not subject to any uncertainty clauses as the funds had fully recovered from the effects of COVID19. financial statement is £41,362k.
+These investments are not publicly listed and as such there is a degree of estimation involved in the valuation. financial statements are £69,221k.
+There is a risk that this investment may be under or ltem Uncertainties Effect if actual results differ from assumptions Pooled Property - AEW UK & UBS Property Pooled property assets are valued independently for the respective managers with a lot of subjective and unobservable inputs that may be affected by prevalent socio-economic issues.
+The underlying assets do not have the luxury of an open market transactional data like Equities and does result in valuation varying by wide degrees. financial statement is £105,997k.
 There is a risk the investments may be over or under stated in the accounts.
-These asset class of investments are not openly traded and a lot of unobservable inputs are utilised in the valuation of the assets.
-These unobservable valuation assumptions may have a profound Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rates used, the rates at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on Pension Fund assets.
+These asset class of investments are not openly traded and a lot Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rates used, the rates at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on Pension Fund assets.
 A firm of actuaries, Hymans Robertson, are engaged to provide the fund with expert advice about the assumptions to be applied.
-The IAS19 balance sheet is based on financial market values and future market expectation indicators as at 31 March 2022 to comply with the accounting standard.
-The financial markets at the accounting date will have taken into account COVID19 risks (and opportunities) as one of many national and worldwide economic considerations.
-There has been no explicit additional allowance or adjustment made for COVID19 by Hymans Robertson. changes in individual assumptions can be measured.
+The IAS19 balance sheet is based on financial market values and future market expectation indicators as at 31 March 2024 to comply with the accounting standard. changes in individual assumptions can be measured.
 For instance, an increase in the discount rate assumption would result in a decrease in pension liability.
 An increase in assumed earnings would increase the value of liabilities and an increase in assumed life expectancy would increase the liability.
-This would not effect the Fund Account or Net Asset Statement, but would impact the Council Accounts.
-Below are the details of the sensitivity analysis to the method of assumptions used for year ended 31 March 2022 by the fund's actuaries.
+This would not effect the Fund Account or Net